Questions and Answers About Bankruptcy

 It may worsen it, at least temporarily.
 However, if most of a person’s debts are ultimately paid off under a chapter 13 plan, that fact may be taken into account by credit reporting agencies.
 If very little is paid on most debts, the effect of a chapter 13 case on a person’s credit rating may be similar to that of a chapter 7 case.

-1. Debtors to pay for and obtain a “certificate” from a debt counseling service PRIOR to filing any bankruptcy petition.
 2. Copies of 6 months of Gross Income or “Pay Advices”, essentially paycheck stubs or Income and Expense Reports which show Gross Receipts and Categories of Expenses per month which usually shows fluctuations.
-3. The Debtor’s last filed Federal tax returns.

 Most debtors do not have to appear before the judge.
 Debtors have to appear at least once for a hearing called the meeting of creditors.
 The Law Office of John A. Vos will appear for you at that hearing.
 The meeting of creditors is usually held about a month after the case is filed.